 Eric Simonson is an ensemble member of the renowned Steppenwolf Theatre Company, a position he maintains while working as a writer and director for film, television, theatre and opera.
-He is currently a writer on The Man in the High Castle.
+He is currently a writer and producer on The Man in the High Castle and Homecoming -- both for Amazon.
 Simonson recently wrote the TV movie Killing Reagan, which premiered on National Geographic on October 16 and was nominated for two Critics Choice Awards.

 Broadway writing credits include the hit play "Lombardi", "Magic/Bird", and "Bronx Bombers", which he also directed.